 Net earnings per share are calculated based on the weighted average number of common shares outstanding during the year.
 Diluted earnings per share are calculated using the treasury stock method and take into account all the elements that have a dilutive effect.

-4) CHANGES IN ACCOUNTING METHODS
+4. CHANGES IN ACCOUNTING METHODS

-The IASB recently issued new standards with effective dates in 2013, as presented below.
+The IASB recently issued new standards with effective dates for fiscal years 2013 and thereafter, as presented below.

 IFRS 9, Financial Instruments